 III.
 Therefore, it is in the public interest that the state of New Hampshire consider using open source software in its public computing functions.

 5:2 New Subdivision; Department of Information Technology; Open Standards.
-Amend RSA 21-R by inserting after section 9 the following new subdivision:
+Amend RSA 21-R by inserting after section 9 the following new subdivision:21-R:10 Definitions.
+In this subdivision:

 I. “Open source software” means software that guarantees the user: